Asymptotic stability of sharp fronts: Analysis and rigorous computation: Sufficient condition for one bound state

 \end{defn}

-If $\phi$ is monotone, clearly, $M(\phi)=\phi$ and $M(\phi)_\infty = 1$.
-If $\phi$ is not monotone, on the other hand, the graph of $M(\phi)$ is constructed by taking the graph of $\phi$ and replacing by constants the parts where $\phi$ is increasing, so that the graph of $M(\phi)$ looks like a series of shock profiles joined by constants.
-In other words, $M(\phi)$ is decreasing where $\phi$ is decreasing but is constant where $\phi$ is increasing.
+When $\phi$ is monotone, $m_\phi=\phi$ and $m_\infty=1$.
+When $\phi$ is not monotone, on the other hand, the graph of $m_\phi$ is constructed by taking the graph of $\phi$ and replacing it by a constant over an interval where $\phi$ is increasing, so that $m_\phi$ is a piece-wise smooth function, decreasing where $\phi$ is decreasing but is constant where $\phi$ is increasing.

-The left panel of Figure~\ref{fig:FrontPic} provides an example of a non-monotone front and its ``monotonization.''
+The left panel of Figure~\ref{fig:FrontPic} provides an example of a non-monotone profile and its `monotonization.'

+Suppose $\phi$ is a traveling front solution of \eqref{eqn:main}-\eqref{eqn:BC}.
+The content of the next lemma is that $\tau(\phi_x)$ can be interpreted as an $L^1$ distance to the corresponding piece-wise constant (ideal) shock or as the `width' of the profile.